Ploxoy/weather_forecast_console/README.md

 >python weather.py
 ```

-The output should be the weather forecast for three default cities: London, Sheremetjevo and Cherepots in Russian language.
+The output should display the weather forecast for three default cities in Russian language: London, Sheremetyevo, and Cherepovets.
 ```
 Лондон